Today is the day. Curriculum Night is happening tonight, Thursday, February 5, from 5:30–7:00 PM at Crestwood High School.

 The Tin Can Raffle Book is here and full of amazing prizes, made possible by the incredible generosity of our families and community.
 This is one event you won’t want to miss.
 Stop by Friday, January 30th from 4:00–9:00 PM or Saturday, January 31st from 9:00 AM–3:00 PM to check it out.
 Winners do not need to be present.
 Click the link to view the book: https://tinyurl.com/ms5k9bsa

-about 11 hours ago, Crestwood School District
+8 days ago, Crestwood School District

 The graphic promotes the Crestwood High School Tin Can Raffle with a dark blue background and bold white text.
 At the top, it reads “Crestwood High School Senior Parents Present the 29th Annual Tin Can Raffle,” followed by the dates January 30th and 31st and the phrase “Come win amazing prizes.”
 Event times are listed as January 30 from 4:00 PM to 9:00 PM and January 31 from 9:00 AM to 3:00 PM, along with a note highlighting a grand prize of $500 cash.
 On the left side is an illustration of a tin can labeled Crestwood High School with raffle tickets coming out and a Crestwood “C” logo with a lightning bolt.
 Along the bottom are images of raffle tickets showing different price levels and prize value ranges, as well as a photo strip of tables filled with raffle baskets and people attending a previous event.